 What were the short-term and long-term causes of the war?
-What were the impediments to deterrence or appearsement?
-Were better deterrent or appearsement strategies available?
+What were the impediments to deterrence or appeasement?
+Were better deterrent or appeasement strategies available?

 Was the decision to go to war rational?
 Was the choice for war based on accurate assessment of one's own capabilities, military potential, and vulnerabilities as well as those of the enemy?
 What role, if any, did military leaders play in the decision for war?
 Did they offer political leadership an analysis of the available strategic options?
 How did political objectives shape the decision for war?
 If war was preemptive or preventive, how accurate was the information about enemy action or potential?
 Was the outbreak of the war optimally timed from the standpoint of the belligerent that initiated it?
 To what extent did predictions about the behavior of coalition partners and neutral states factor into the decision for war?
 If the war began with a surprise attack, what impact did that attack have?
-If another party intervened in a conflict, why did it do so?
-Was that intervention decisive?
+If the decision for war involved an intervention in an ongoing conflict, was that intervention decisive?

-How did religion, ideology, ambition, status anxiety, threat perceptions, historical analogies, geopolitics, or arrogance affect decisions?
+How did race, ethnicity, religion, and ideology affect decisions?
+Did ambition, status anxiety, historical analogies, or arrogance affect the decision-makers?
 Were peaceful strategies, potentially as promising or more promising than military ones, dismissed or overlooked?
 Did a third party drag major powers into a war that none of them wanted?
 Did one power miscalculate how another would respond to an aggressive or threatening action?